-When Chihiro tells Haku his true name, he turns back into a boy and they perform a Headbutt of Love while flying through the air.
+- When Chihiro tells Haku his true name, he turns back into a boy and they perform a Headbutt of Love while flying through the air.

-- She's delighted to hear that Sen got a job, wades through swamp muck yelling that she's coming and she won't let the supposed stink spirit hurt Sen, and even delivers a platonic "If You DoAnythingTo Hurt Her!" speech at No Face.
+- She's delighted to hear that Sen got a job and confesses that she was worried about her when she sent her to Yubaba, she wades through swamp muck yelling that she's coming and she won't let the supposed stink spirit hurt Sen, and even delivers a platonic "If You Do Anything To Hurt Her!" warning at No Face.

-Kamaji: "Something you wouldn't recognize.
+Lin: "What's going on?"Kamaji: "Something you wouldn't recognize.
 It's called love."

-Chihiro and her companions have just gotten off the train, and are standing there, probably wondering what to do next.
+- Chihiro and her companions have just gotten off the train, and are standing there, probably wondering what to do next.
 A lamp with a foot hops squeaking out of the forest and bows to them, then hops away again.
 They follow it.
 A moment later, the camera cuts to a farther-back view, and the most beautiful, heartwarming little tune starts playing.

-Then there's the hair tie that Zeniba gives her.
+- Then there's the hair tie that Zeniba gives her.

 "It will protect you.
 It's made from the threads your friends wove together."

-The Youkai's transition while Chihiro is at the bath house.
+- The Youkai's transition while Chihiro is at the bath house.
 They are full of Fantastic Racism towards Chihiro when she first arrives, but after she asserts herself and proves to them that she isn't as useless as they perceived her to be, she seems to grow on them.
 For example, the Foreman - who had previously denied her bath tokens - doesn't find her struggling to get the stink spirit cleaned amusing after she leads it to the bath, and later he shows genuine concern when she goes to confront No-Face.
 The frog and human-esque Youkai that she saves by feeding the spirit's medicine to No-Face vouch for her when they are talking to Yubaba about Chihiro's punishment.
 Other characters, like the boiler man, who were initially jerkish at first eventually come around (though some are faster than others).
 At the end, all of them cheer for Chihiro when she successfully finishes Yubaba's test.